 Are you satisfied with the progress your child or young adult is making in traditional therapy?

 We’ve seen remarkable results.
 An 8-year-old boy who can now walk without using his crutches, or a 14-year-old girl who can now transfer from her wheelchair independently and even stand at the sink to do the dishes.
-Think what these changes could mean to both your child and your family, now and in the future.
+Think what these changes could mean to both your child and to your family, now and in the future.

-Some of the challenges affecting children with neuromuscular conditions including cerebral palsy, such as one-sided weakness, low muscle tone, difficulties with coordination and balance, may be successfully treated and sustained through the intensive therapy.
+Some of the challenges affecting children with neuromuscular conditions including cerebral palsy, such as one-sided weakness, low muscle tone, difficulties with coordination and balance, may be successfully treated and sustained through intensive therapy.

 How can the Intensive Therapy Clinic help my child?

 We use a variety of treatment models and techniques.
 Each child’s customized therapy and fitness plan addresses their needs at different stages of their development and is often timed to coincide with the child’s growth and developmental spurts.

 Condensed therapy sessions are typically 3 hours a day for 5 days a week, for 2-3 weeks.

 Our experienced, skilled, and specially trained team of pediatric physical therapists and occupational therapists integrate techniques and methods for optimal results.

 Your child’s therapy plan is highly personalized.